Table of Contents

 All packages are installed in a consistent directory tree, including binaries, libraries, man pages and other documentation.

-Package dependencies, including when performing package updates, are handled automatically.
+Tracking of package dependencies automatically, including when performing updates, to ensure required packages are installed.
 The configuration files of various packages are handled automatically during updates, so local changes are preserved.

 Like NetBSD, pkgsrc is designed with portability in mind and consists of highly portable code.
 This allows the greatest speed of development when porting to a new platform.
 This portability also ensures that pkgsrc is consistent across all platforms.